yatheeshraju/testng-docs/docs/testhelpers.md

 TestNG allows you to perform sophisticated groupings of test methods.
 Not only can you declare that methods belong to groups, but you can also specify groups that contain other groups.
 Then TestNG can be invoked and asked to include a certain set of groups (or regular expressions) while excluding another set.
 This gives you maximum flexibility in how you partition your tests and doesn't require you to recompile anything if you want to run two different sets of tests back to back.

 Groups are specified in your testng.xml file and can be found either under the &lt;test&gt; or  &lt;suite&gt; tag.
 Groups specified in the &lt;suite&gt; tag apply to all the &lt;test&gt; tags underneath.

+!!! note ""
-> Note that groups are accumulative in these tags: if you specify group "a" in &lt;suite&gt; and "b" in  &lt;test&gt;, then both "a" and "b" will be included.
+    Note that groups are accumulative in these tags: if you specify group "a" in &lt;suite&gt; and "b" in  &lt;test&gt;, then both "a" and "b" will be included.

 For example, it is quite common to have at least two categories of tests